cmahnke/labs.projektemacher.org/content/post/maps/index.en.md

 After this has been done, the next step can be approached.

-An example of the old 3D images can be found [here] (/ future / 3d / map.geojson).
+An example of the old 3D images can be found [here](/future/3d/map.gjson).